Learn how to setup a Digital Trust Service (DTS)

 - Navigate to the Certificates page under the Platform Management section.

-- Use the Type dropdown list to select DTS CA.
+The New certificate form appears. - Use the Type dropdown list to select DTS CA.

 - Use the Management method radio button to select MATTR managed.